itchio/butler/README.md

   * <https://docs.itch.ovh/butler>

-Questions about butler are best directed at its [Issue tracker](https://github.com/itchio/butler/issues), or, if the matter is private, [itch.io support](https://itch.io/support).
+Questions about butler are welcome on its [Issue tracker](https://github.com/itchio/butler/issues), or, if the matter is private, [itch.io support](https://itch.io/support).

 ## Authors